Changing of the Guard

 Your complete guide to the Changing of the Guard at Buckingham Palace, Horse Guards and Windsor Castle.

 Plus details of the spectacular State, Royal and Military Ceremonial Events in London.

-Changing the Guard at Buckingham Palace is a must-see free London attraction!
+Changing of the Guard at Buckingham Palace is a must-see free London attraction!